Michael-Amoah/BINGO/README.md

 - [Piezo Buzzer](https://www.amazon.com/Cylewet-Terminals-Electronic-Electromagnetic-Impedance/dp/B01NCOXB2Q/ref=sr_1_6?crid=290LNTAKL584&keywords=Piezo+Buzzer&qid=1683940347&sprefix=piezo+buzzer%2Caps%2C113&sr=8-6)

 ## Pin Assignments
-All pins are in excel sheet in the Simon Assemble folder.
+All pins are in excel sheet in the assemble_simon folder.

 This is a small circuit diagram of our project